PDC-support/PDC-support-web/software-docs/docs/lammps/index.md

 ## How to build LAMMPS

-The program was installed using EasyBuild https://docs.easybuild.io/en/latest/.
+The program was installed using [EasyBuild](https://docs.easybuild.io/en/latest/).
 A build in your local file space can be done with

 ```bash